 By law, you only need to give them at least twice the amount of notice as the number of days of holiday that you want them to take.

-So, if you wanted them to take 4 days off you would have to give them at least 8 days’ notice.
+So, if you wanted them to take 4 days off over Christmas, you’d have to give them at least 8 days’ notice.
 Be mindful though that such short notice may lead to disgruntled employees!

 You may be able to negotiate that employees deduct any shortfall in the number of days holiday they would need from the new holiday year allowance, but this will require their agreement.

-What to do when your business is busy over the festive season, but everyone wants time off?
+Busy over the festive season but everyone wants time off?

 If your business is busy during the holidays you can limit annual leave during this time, but it’s important to make this clear in advance, ideally in your employment contracts.

-One way to approach this is allocate leave on a first come, first served basis.
+One way to approach this is to allocate leave on a first-come, first-served basis.

-You’ve already granted someone annual leave for the festive season, but need to retract your decision
+Already granted annual leave for the festive season but need to retract it?

 Going back on your acceptance of an annual leave request isn’t advisable, but it would be possible to do so, if faced with a business-critical emergency.
 You’d also have to be prepared to pay compensation if the employee was to lose money spent on a holiday booking or travel arrangements.